claraj/jump/README.md

 # jump

 Tap the screen to make the pink blob jump and avoid the obstacles.
-Similar to Chrome 404 dinosaur game, or Flappy Bird.
+Similar to Chrome no internet dinosaur game, or Flappy Bird.
 The jump 'physics' seems produce the same flapping effect as Flappy Bird.

 Many features could be added, for example: